WELCOME TO THE COMMUNITY WEBSITE FOR

 Calls for re-think over National Grid's plans for massive pylons over the Somerset Countryside.

-In view of the delays to EDF's construction of Hinkley C Power Station gives an opportunity to re-consider the newer technologies for sub-sea or Gas Insulated Lines.
+In view of the delays to EDF's construction of Hinkley C Power Station there is an opportunity for the Secretary of Sate to re-consider the newer technologies for sub-sea or Gas Insulated Lines.
 These options are viable and would have less impact on our countryside.

 The public's support for this was demonstrated at the first stage of National Grid's Consultation when the vast majority of public responses called for a sub-sea route rather than overhead pylons.